-The first feature film to be screened in Dolby Stereo.
-Previously, films like The Rocky Horror Picture Show (1975) and Mr. Billion (1977) had made use of the sound system with disastrous results.
-However, technical-minded George Lucas knew exactly how he wanted to incorporate the system and made it work for his picture.
+The first theatrical movie to be screened in Dolby Stereo.
+Previously, movies like The Rocky Horror Picture Show (1975) and Mr. Billion (1977) had made use of the sound system with disastrous results.
+However, technical-minded George Lucas knew exactly how he wanted to incorporate the system, and made it work for his movie.

-Unlike the other films in the series, this film features Grand Moff Tarkin (Peter Cushing) as the ranking Imperial villain, instead of Emperor Palpatine (Ian McDiarmid).
+Unlike the other movies in the franchise, this movie features Grand Moff Tarkin (Peter Cushing) as the ranking Imperial villain, instead of Emperor Palpatine (Ian McDiarmid).
 Both of their names are references to the Roman Republic/Empire.
 The Tarquins were kings of Rome in the days before the Roman Republic.
 Palatine Hill was a major location in the city of Rome.

 The chess scene on the Millennium Falcon was done using stop-motion creatures.
-The crew considered doing it with costumed actors, but opted for the stop-motion technique, as they wanted to avoid comparisons and similarities to the film Westworld.
+The crew considered doing it with costumed actors, but opted for the stop-motion technique, as they wanted to avoid comparisons and similarities to the movie Westworld (1973).

-20th Century Fox green lit the film, despite marketing surveys indicating little or no interest among potential moviegoers in a science fiction movie.
-A related survey also resulted in a strong dislike of the film's title, as the word "Wars" held negative connotations for much of the general public during the immediate aftermath of the Vietnam War.
+Twentieth Century Fox green-lit the movie, despite marketing surveys indicating little or no interest amongst potential moviegoers in a science fiction movie.
+A related survey also resulted in a strong dislike of the title, as the word "Wars" held negative connotations for much of the general public during the immediate aftermath of the Vietnam War.

 At one point, George Lucas planned for the characters of Luke Skywalker and his aunt and uncle, to be dwarves.
 Lucas would eventually use the dwarf hero idea in the film Willow (1988).

-20th Century Fox bought the screenplay, largely because George Lucas had hired conceptual artist Ralph McQuarrie to create paintings of a number of scenes to help sell it.
+Twentieth Century Fox bought the screenplay largely because George Lucas had hired conceptual artist Ralph McQuarrie to create paintings of several scenes to help sell it.

 The day before he began filming as C-3PO, Anthony Daniels tried on his costume for the first time.
 Within two steps, the left leg shattered down into the plastic of the left foot, beginning to stab the actor every time he took a step.